Date of Award:

 ETEC-SR estimates were compared with irrigation application information to approximate field scale water balances.
 Effective precipitation plus net irrigation application (less wind drift and evaporation) were nearly equal to ETEC-SRforced for 2nd and 3rd crops of alfalfa in 2009 and 2010.
 No deep percolation was calculated using ETEC-SRforced; however, soil moisture measurements were not sufficient to verify that this was true.
 The water balances suggested that the fields were being underirrigated which may have caused salt accumulation in the soil, as evidenced by the low reported yields.

 Barker, J. Burdette, "Estimation of Field Alfalfa Evapotranspiration in a Windy, Arid Environment" (2011).
 All Graduate Theses and Dissertations.
-Paper 919.
+919.